 1. The essential

-- The Ponte Vecchio (Old Bridge, in Italian) is an inhabited bridge that symbolizes the city of Florence.
+- The Ponte Vecchio (Old Bridge) is an inhabited bridge that perfectly embodies the city of Florence.
 This building is both a pedestrian street and a shopping mall.
 A mecca for luxury jewellery and goldsmithing, it overlooks the Arno River between the Oltrarno (left bank) and the Lungarno (right bank).
 You can’t miss it.

 - Prepare a programme of the Florentine museums you wish to visit before your departure and remember to buy your tickets in advance.
 Between visits, lose yourself in the long streets of the city and go in search of the most beautiful of the thousand typical shops waiting for you at every corner.
 To avoid tiring out your little ones’ legs, you can opt for the famous hop-on/hop-off every other day.
 You can get on and off this red open-top bus whenever you like.